survivejs/react-book/deploying-applications.md

 This can be improved by splitting the bundles.
 The external dependencies of your application, like React, Underscore, Bootstrap etc. will likely require less updates than the core logic.
 We can separate them into a bundle separate from the one containing your logic and benefit from caching using hashing.
 Now you can deploy updates to the application logic and your users do not have to download the bundle containing the external dependencies .
 This isn’t ideal but it is better.

-Next we’ll improve upon this approach by introducing CDN to the mix.
-We’ll try to download some of the more significant dependencies from a widely used CDN in hopes that the user has that asset cached already.
-If not, we’ll settle for a fallback.
-This improves our odds but there is room for improvement.

 If we are dealing with an app that has multiple pages, we can move onto using a bundle per page.
 Why eat the whole pie when you only want a piece?
 This translates to a more concrete example where you only load assets needed to show the “profile” page.
 When the user clicks “admin” new assets will be loaded to display that page.
 This gives you a faster initial load of your application, but gives some latency when moving to pages that needs to download more assets.
 Webpack handles all this for you and we will show you how.

 There is one more thing we can do.
 We can turn our application into an isomorphic one.
 Back in the day we just served HTML and sprinkled a bit of logic on top of it using JavaScript.
 Then at some point we started generating the HTML on the client using JavaScript and templates.
 Single Page Apps were born.
-Even though that simplified app development, it came with a cost.
+This simplified model of app development came with a cost.

 Having server rendered HTML available is beneficial because the users will not get a blank page while the JavaScript is loading.
-Also web crawlers can benefit from this and as a result your SEO rankings are improved.
+Web crawlers can benefit from this and as a result your SEO rankings are improved.
 The app is more performant and easier to consume.
-In addition we can preload some of the data.
-This helps us to avoid data queries.
+In addition we can preload some data to avoid queries.
 We will demonstrate this approach using React.

 ## Creating a Production Configuration